learn-co-curriculum/cssi-7.5-gae-forms/README.md

 ####LINKING the HTML Form and the Handlers
 In order to grab the values from our form, we just need to take advantage of the self.request.get() method and grab our values for answer1 and answer2.

-In the example below, the complete.html template is rendered with two variables (user_answer_1 and user_answer_2) that contain the values stored within the form input elements named answer1 and answer 2
+In the example below, the complete.html template is rendered with two variables (user_answer_1 and user_answer_2).
+The values of those variables are the form input elements "answer1" and "answer2" and can be accessed using `self.request.get()`

 ```python
 class MainHandler(webapp2.RequestHandler):